kanafghan/fiziq-android/doc/mockups.md

 ## Log Workout
 The **Log Workout** view is used by the user to enter the *weight* and repetitions (*reps.*) for each set of the workout he/she has selected in the [Workout Selection](#workout-selection) view.
-Initially, this view must contain the possibilty for etering weight and reps for one set.
+Initially, this view must contain the possibilty for entering weight and reps for one set.
 There must be a button, `Add Set`, that adds a set to the workout.
 If there exists a record for the workout that is being logged, the weights and reps of that record must be presented together with each new corresponding set.

-There must be also a `Next Workout` button that takens the user to the [Workout Selection](#workout-selection) view.
+There must also be a `Next Workout` button that takes the user to the [Workout Selection](#workout-selection) view.

-There must be also a `Done!` button that finishes the whole workout session and takes the user to the [Home](#home) view.
+There must also be a `Done!` button that finishes the whole workout session and takes the user to the [Home](#home) view.

 The **Log Workout** view must also display the time spent on the workout at hand and the whole workout